-Where a referral to CYPS is appropriate, this will be led and managed by Rachel Carrick, mental health lead.
-Guidance about referring to CYPS is provided in Appendix 2.
+Where a referral to CAMHS is appropriate, this will be led and managed by Rachel Carrick, mental health lead, or Tammi Wainwright (SENDCO).
+Guidance about referring to CAMHS is provided in Appendix 2.

-1.5 Individual Support Plans
+5 Individual Support Plans

 It is helpful to draw up an individual My Plan or My Plan Plus, for pupils causing concern or who receive a diagnosis pertaining to their mental health.
 This should be drawn up involving the pupil, the parents and relevant health professionals.
 This can include: